phiyodr/lxmert/README.md

-# README
+# Probing the Role of Positional Information in Vision-Language Models

-In "Probing the Role of Positional Information in Vision-Language Models" we evaluate LXMERT models with different positional information input types using two probing and a downstream task.
+In "Probing the Role of Positional Information in Vision-Language Models" we evaluate LXMERT models with different positional information (PI) input types using two probing and a downstream task.
 Later we add two new pre-training strategies (based on the probs) and report results for all experiments.

 ## Overview

 This repository is a fork of [https://github.com/airsplay/lxmert/](https://github.com/airsplay/lxmert/).
+The analysis is based on [LXMERT](https://aclanthology.org/D19-1514.pdf).

 * Source code is stored in `src`.
 * Files to start training in `run`.